liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/07-knowledge-base/06-other-kb-widgets.markdown

 ## Knowledge Base Article [](id=knowledge-base-article)

-Knowledge Base Article lets you show a single article's content.
+Knowledge Base Article displays a single article's content.
 It even shows abstracts of child articles.
 You can add multiple Knowledge Base Article instances to a page, and each one can show a different article.

 After adding Knowledge Base Article to a page, follow these steps to configure